In Search Of Yummy-ness

 What is Miso Paste?

-Miso is a thick paste made by fermenting cooked soybeans with koji (an edible mold that comes from rice).
+Miso is a thick paste made by fermenting cooked soybeans with koji (an edible mould that comes from rice).

 Many large grocery stores sell miso paste these days.
 If your local grocery doesn't carry it, you can try a Japanese market or health food store instead.